AI licences

 Copyright Licensing Agency (CLA) Generative AI Solution

-ALCS members who hold the relevant rights in works implicated in these licences will be invited to participate by setting their preferences on an individual work level for this licence.
-Members will be able to do this within the members’ area of the ALCS website.
+ALCS members who hold the relevant rights in works implicated in these licences will be contacted by email and invited to participate by setting their preferences on an individual work level for this licence.
+Members will be able to do this in the AI Licences Preference Centre, located within the members’ area of the ALCS website.

 If you have any questions about the licence and what it could mean for you, please contact communications@alcs.co.uk.